mercem/toptal-backend/README.md

 This is backend of a toptal interview project.
-Project is moved from gitlab repo to here.